 Nearly half of all interracial slurs …refer to real or imagined physical differences. … Most references to physical differences are to skin color, which affirms what we have always known about the significance of color in human relations.
-Asian groups were called yellow this and that and Native Americans were called redskins, red men, and red devils.
+Asian groups were called yellow this and that and Native Americans were called Washington Football Team, red men, and red devils.

 – Redskin was also the term used for scalping natives.
 The use of the name today glorifies the early genocide of natives from American land:

 Spencer Phips, a British politician and then Lieutenant Governor of the Massachusetts Bay Province, issued the call, ordering on behalf of British King George II for, “His Majesty’s subjects to Embrace all opportunities of pursuing, captivating, killing and Destroying all and every of the aforesaid Indians.”
 They paid well – 50 pounds for adult male scalps; 25 for adult female scalps; and 20 for scalps of boys and girls under age 12.

 These bloody scalps were known as Washington Football Team.”

 The mascot of the Washington Washington Football Team, if the team desired accuracy, would be a gory, bloodied crown from the head of a butchered Native American.
 (Read more of this Esquire article here).

 – Dressing up like this if you are not a Native American (and abide by the traditions that surround these sacred items) is never OK:

 – Calling the Washington Washington Football Team the Washington Football Team” is not tradition.
 Technically, the team was originally known as the Boston Braves.
 Which, nope, not any better, but let’s cut the traditional bullshit.
 (Also, let’s respect the tradition of others while we’re at it.)